steadybit/advice-kit/docs/weakspot-registration.md

 Steadybit's agents need to be told where they can find extensions.

-## With Automatic Kubernetes Annotation weakspot
+## With Automatic Kubernetes Annotation advice

-The annotation weakspot mechanism is based on the following annotations on service or daemonset level:
+The annotation advice mechanism is based on the following annotations on service or daemonset level:

 ```
-steadybit.com/extension-auto-weakspot:
+steadybit.com/extension-auto-advice:
   {
     "extensions": [
       {
         "port": 8088,
-        "types": ["ACTION","DISCOVERY","EVENT", "WEAKSPOT"],
+        "types": ["ACTION","DISCOVERY","EVENT", "ADVICE"],
         "protocol": "http"
       }
     ]